ahervy/www/content/portfolio/step-by-step-procedures.md

 ## Challenge

 Our platform previously required users to rely on our Support team to manage their API keys.
 To empower users, we added a new feature allowing them to manage their API keys.
-Clear and concise instructions were crucial to ensure a smooth transition.
+To make the transition smoother, I was tasked with creating clear and concise instructions.

 ## Solution